krishant002/Python_problemsNsolution/README.md

-I am posting the solutions of problems using python.
+I am posting the solutions of problems as well as algorithms using python.
-The problems are from HackerRank🟩